 Pre-Course Material: This is available here.

-Edexcel AS Music Technology Revision Guide £10.95 (compulsory)
+Edexcel Music Technology Revision Guide (not yet released) approximately £15 (compulsory)

 Shure Studio Headphones £40 (compulsory)